 The applicant for a trade mark must be the owner of the trade mark in Australia.
 The owner is taken to be the first person to use the mark as a trade mark in relation to particular goods or services in Australia.
 More than one person may be the owner of a mark where it has been used in relation to different goods or services by different owners.
 Where a mark has not been used in trade, the act of applying for registration is taken to be the first “use” of the mark.

-An application for registration, or granted registration, may be challenged by a third party who claims ownership through prior use (see “Opposition”).
+An application for registration, or a granted registration, may be challenged by a third party who claims ownership through prior use (see “Opposition”).
 However, the Registrar of Trade Marks does not question a claim to ownership of a mark as part of the registration process.

 IP Australia examines trade mark applications and decides whether they meet the registration criteria and ensures that all the goods and services are correctly classified.